MicrosoftDocs/memdocs/memdocs/intune/apps/app-sideload-windows.md

 ### How do I upgrade my signed and sideloaded Windows Phone 8.1 Company Portal app or Windows 8.1 Company Portal app to the Windows 10 Company Portal app?

-Our recommended migration path is to delete the existing deployment for the Windows Phone 8.1 Company Portal app or the Windows 8.1 Company Portal app by setting the deployment action to “Uninstall”.
+Our recommended migration path is to delete the existing deployment for the Windows Phone 8.1 Company Portal app or the Windows 8.1 Company Portal app by setting the deployment action to "Uninstall".
 Once this is done, the Windows 10 Company Portal app can be deployed normally.

 Otherwise, the Windows 10 Company Portal app needs to be appropriately updated and signed to ensure that the upgrade path is respected.

 If the Windows 10 Company Portal app is signed and deployed in this way, you will need to repeat this process for each new app update when it is available in the store.
 The app will not automatically update when the store is updated.

-Here’s how you sign and deploy the app in this way:
+Here's how you sign and deploy the app in this way:

 1. Download the Microsoft Intune Windows 10 Company Portal App Signing Script from [https://aka.ms/win10cpscript](https://aka.ms/win10cpscript).
 This script requires the Windows SDK for Windows 10 to be installed on the host computer.
 To download the Windows SDK for Windows 10, visit [https://go.microsoft.com/fwlink/?LinkId=619296](https://go.microsoft.com/fwlink/?LinkId=619296).
 2. Download the Windows 10 Company Portal app from the Microsoft Store for Business, as detailed above.